 On the outskirts of Niagara-on-the-Lakes downtown is Fort George.
 If you’re looking for things to do with your friends – start here at the Niagara River Recreation Trail.
 This 53 km trail is perfect for fall hikes, biking, walking, and scootering and offers plenty of picnic tables along the way for rest and taking in the beautiful scenery.
 You will also find a winery or farm stand open along the way!

-3. Blue Mountain Fall Colours
+3. Blue Mountains Fall Colours

 For a family-friendly adventure, a short drive to Collingwood’s 420-foot-long suspension bridge will leave you breathless.
 The views of Georgian Bay and its surroundings are awe-inspiring.
 Prepare to take in views of the fall canopy 82 feet above the forest floor.
 Now that’s worth the Ontario travel!